chuckstack/chuckstack.github.io/src-ls/tool-aichat.md

 ### Contract How To

 How does someone learn to perform the above steps?
-More specifically, how did I...
+More specifically, how did we...

 - know that pdftotext would extract out text from a PDF?
 I asked AIChat.
 - find the best prompt to extract out dates and tasks?
 I asked AIChat.